Board of Trustees

-Katie Biber is an expert in the legal, policy, and trust and safety issues that arise for marketplace platforms and “sharing economy” companies.
-She currently serves as general counsel at Thumbtack, just around the corner from PKS.
+Katie Biber is an expert in the legal, trust and safety, and strategic issues faced by high-growth technology companies, especially those in the consumer marketplace or “sharing economy” spaces.
+She currently serves as general counsel at Thumbtack.
 Previously, she was senior counsel at Airbnb, where she focused on litigation and regulatory matters in the US and globally.

 Before moving to the Bay Area, Katie worked for more than 15 years at the highest levels of politics and government.
 She served as general counsel to the Romney for President campaign in 2012 and has counseled countless other candidates, party committees, corporations, and nonprofits in enforcement and compliance matters.
 She also has significant experience navigating clients through investigations by the Justice Department and congressional committees.

-Katie graduated from Harvard Law School, where she met her husband Mark.
-Their two sons are in their fourth year at PKS.
+Katie received her BA with high honors from George Washington University and her JD from Harvard Law School.
+She and her husband Mark have two sons in their fifth year at PKS.
 Katie is the only member of her family (other than the dog) who does not speak fluent Mandarin, but she endeavors to learn a little more every day.

 Kevin Wong is a third-generation real estate broker for his family’s San Francisco real estate practice, Golden Coast Properties, which brokers both commercial and residential transactions.
-Kevin and his wife Audrey, have two boys who attended PKS for preschool.
+Kevin and his wife Audrey have two boys.
 A graduate of UC Berkeley, Kevin was a four-year oarsman on the Cal crew team and in his spare time is a volunteer coach at Stuart Hall High School’s cross country and track teams.

-Laura is a strategy executive with nearly twenty years of leadership experience in the financial services and payments industries.
-She is currently SVP of Marketing Analytics and Insights at Visa.
-Prior to joining Visa, she led strategy for Client Solutions at Charles Schwab.
-Laura has also held finance, strategy and operating roles at Allstate, J.P.
+Laura is a strategy and finance executive with over twenty years of leadership experience in the financial services and payments industries.
+She is currently SVP of Corporate Finance at Visa.
+Prior to joining Visa, Laura held finance, strategy and operating roles at Charles Schwab, Allstate, J.P.
 Morgan, Bank One, and Smith Barney.
 She has also served on the Boards of several non-profit organizations, including as Treasurer and President of the Board of The Arts of Life, a Chicago-based studio for artists with developmental disabilities.
 Laura holds an MBA in Finance from NYU and a BA in History from Williams College.

 Laura, her husband David, and their son Max joined the PKS community when they moved to San Francisco in 2012.